-- Administrators who manage the Skedulo apps and can configure and change the settings in the admin console.
+- Administrators: who manage the Skedulo apps and can configure them using admin settings.
 Admin profiles should be granted to system administrators and internal administrators.
 At least one user is required to be an administrator.

 If an administrator needs to access the web app consoles they will need to be configured as a scheduler as well (i.e., both an admin and a scheduler).

 Note: Only users selected as type "Resource" will be visible in the scheduling web app.